SNORING AND SLEEP APNEA in Muskegon

 - Much, much more…

 The incidence of Sleep Apnea in the US population is much higher than most people realize.
 As many as one in three people have some degree of sleep apnea.
+It has a higher rate among families, if one person has it.
 As suggested prior, medications, repositioning your head, sleeping on your side and losing weight can help with mild sleep apnea.

 Commonly observed conditions by a dentist used to identify patients with sleep apnea include: